-Of course, whatever type of wine you prefer, you should always opt for organic red wine for the highest purity.
-These wines are made from grapes grown without the use of synthetic pesticides or fertilisers – great for you and the environment.
+Organic red wine is wine made in accordance with organic production standards.
+Always look for proof of certification to know whether a wine is truly organic (all the wines we provide are certified organic).
+These wines are made from grapes grown without the use of synthetic pesticides or fertilisers – better for you and the environment.
 Organic wine also has a lower maximum level of sulphites.

-Contrary to popular belief, the best red wines come not only from the vineyards of France.
-They are found all over the world from the foothills of the Argentinian Andes to the steep hillside vineyards of Portugal.
-We even have top red wines from unlikely places such as Bulgaria and China.
+Contrary to popular belief, the best organic red wines come from not only the vineyards of France.
+They are found all over the world, from the foothills of the Argentinian Andes to the steep hillside vineyards of Portugal.
+Countries like Spain and Italy are also known for making fantastic reds.